EvaGraceSmith/vue-store/README.md

 The share of Vue.js users grew from 34% in 2020 to 43% in 2021 while React experienced a drop from 64% to 49% in a YoY comparison.
 ### ![Developers](./src/img/developers.png)

-The share of Vue.js users grew from 34% in 2020 to 43% in 2021 while React experienced a drop from 64% to 49% in a YoY comparison.

 ### Documentation
 "Since Vue has a very active community, there’s a plethora of well-maintained and organized documentation.
 This makes it easier to learn and find solutions to issues you could encounter.
 Actually, 76% of Vue survey participants pointed to great documentation as the biggest advantage of the framework.
 The overhauled documentation has been one of the core updates in Vue 3."